Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 3. `/version/any/`
 4. `/version`

 Routers with a large number of regexes can consume traffic intended for other rules.
+Regular expressions are much more expensive to build and execute and can't be optimized easily.
+You can avoid creating complex regular expressions using the [Router Expressions language](/gateway/latest/reference/router-expressions-language).
+If you see unexpected behavior, sending `Kong-Debug: 1` in your request headers will indicate the matched route ID in the response headers for troubleshooting purposes.
 You can avoid creating complex regexes using the [Router Expressions language](/gateway/latest/reference/router-expressions-language).
 If you see unexpected behavior, sending `Kong-Debug: 1` in your request headers will indicate the matched route ID in the response headers for troubleshooting purposes.